-It has also been proven to help tackle Candida and Staphylococcus Aureus, both of which cause nasty bouts of illness in humans.
 It can help you heal from conditions like herpes, hepatitis C and the Epstein-barr virus, which causes mononucleosis.

 This is because the MCTs in coconut oil encase viruses in a layer of fat, which breaks down the viral membrane and basically destroys the virus.